Here's Why Positive Reinforcement Is The Best Kind Of Dog Training

 According to Willems, the technical definition of "reinforcement" is increasing the likelihood a behavior occurs.
 The "positive" in positive reinforcement simply means "to add something."

-“So, when talking about dog training, positive reinforcement means to add something good to increase the likelihood you see more of the behavior,” Willems said.
+“So, when talking about dog training, positive reinforcement means to add something good to increase the likelihood you see more of the behavior,” Willems told The Dodo.
 “The most common example of this is giving your dog a treat when they do something you like.”

 How does positive reinforcement training work?